 Clyde Finklea, asking us what identifies a person as a true disciple of Christ, points to the command in John 13:34, commanding that the disciples love one another as Christ loved us—loving to the extent that He would give up His life.
 God is compose. . .

 Ryan McClure, reflecting on the oft-repeated Rodney King quotation, "Can we all get along?" asks us how we are doing with our relationships, dealing with people with whom we find it difficult to get along.
 The Scriptures provide many examples of . . .

-The episode in John 8 of the women caught in adultery offers a stark contrast between the scribes and Pharisees and Jesus Christ in terms of their reactions to sin.
+The episode of the women caught in adultery offers a stark contrast between the scribes and Pharisees and Jesus Christ in terms of their reactions to sin.

-In our interactions with others, it is easy to fall into the traps of judgmentalism, gossip, and unforgiveness.
-John Reid explores a better, more Christian option: mercy.
-It is time for us to overcome our natural, carnal reactions and implement patience and forbearance in our relationships.
+It is easy to fall into the traps of judgmentalism, gossip, and unforgiveness.
+We must overcome our natural reactions and use forbearance in our relationships.